Juraci/lambda-image-resizer/README.md

 ###### Configuring the lambda

 1. Go to Event Sources tab
-2. Select S3 as the venvent source type
+2. Select S3 as the event source type
 3. Select the target Bucket
 4. Select Object Created > Put as the Event type
 5. Optionally you can filter by the folder inside your bucket